ThomWilliams/password_generator_tew/README.md

 code .
 ```

 The repository comprises a HTML index file, CSS style file, Javascript file, screenshot images, GIF demonstration video and this README.
+A reset CSS file has also been added.

 ### Building